php-fig/fig-standards/proposed/stream.md

-# Stream interface
+# Stream Interface

 This document describes a common interface for representing streams.

 Input and output streams are a fundamental concept in programming.
-Typically in PHP streams are represented as resources but there are benefits to a more object oriented approach.
-These benefits include exception handling on failure and more testable code.
+Typically in PHP streams are represented as resources, but there are benefits to taking an object oriented approach.
+This specification seeks to improve interopability by providing a generic interface that PHP software utilising streams can depend upon without concern for the underlying implementation.

 ## 1. Specification